Vernon Ingram: Biography

-Ingram was born in Breslau as Werner Adolf Martin Immerwahr, Lower Silesia.
+Ingram was born Werner Adolf Martin Immerwahr in Breslau, Lower Silesia.
 When he was 14, he and his family left Nazi Germany because of their opposition to Nazism (being Jewish) and settled in England.
 He then Anglicised his name to Vernon Ingram.

 During the Second World War, Ingram worked at a chemical factory producing drugs for the war effort and at night studied at Birkbeck College at the University of London.
 He received a bachelor's degree in chemistry in 1945 and a PhD in organic chemistry in 1949.

 After receiving his doctorate, Ingram worked at postdoctoral appointments at the Rockefeller Institute and Yale University.
 At Rockefeller, he worked with Moses Kunitz on crystallising proteins.
 While at Yale, he studied peptide chemistry with Joseph Fruton.
 In 1952, Ingram returned to England and started working at the Cavendish Laboratory at the University of Cambridge, studying protein chemistry.

 In 1956, Ingram, John A. Hunt, and Antony O. W. Stretton determined that the change in the haemoglobin molecule in sickle cell disease and trait was the substitution of the glutamic acid in position 6 of the β-chain of the normal protein by valine.
 Ingram used electrophoresis and chromatography to show that the amino acid sequence of normal human and sickle cell anaemia haemoglobins differed due to a single substituted amino acid residue.
 Much of this work was done with the support of Max Perutz and Francis Crick.
 Ingram won the William Allan Award from the American Society of Human Genetics in 1967.